Bozhidar-Tomov/WEB_technologies_fmi_24-25/Project/README.md

 ## Database Setup

-The application now uses MySQL for data storage.
+The application uses MySQL for data storage.
 Follow these steps to set up the database:

 1. Make sure you have XAMPP installed with MySQL service running
 2. Update database configuration in `config/database.php` if needed (default: localhost, root, no password)